ornato-t/scioperi-trasporti/README.md

 ## Commands
 * `node main` shows any planned strike included in the dataset provided by the Ministry
 * `node main REGION` where REGION is the name of a region.
 Shows any planned strike for that region, including nation wide ones.
-The REGION parameter is NOT CaSe SeNsItIvE, the script does not accepts both uppercase and lowercase inputs.
+The REGION parameter is NOT CaSe SeNsItIvE, the script accepts both uppercase and lowercase inputs.

 _Note: the REGION parameter is to be provided in Italian.
-Use the Italian name of the region, not the English one_
+Use the Italian name of the region, not the English one._
-_Example: `node main Piemonte` will show any planned nation wide strike, strikes planned for the Piedmont region but NOT those planned for other regions._ù
+_Example: `node main Piemonte` will show any planned nation wide strike, strikes planned for the Piedmont region but NOT those planned for other regions._

 # API
 The API offers three functionalities: